edarchimbaud/vnpy/docs/portfolio_strategy.md

         self.pbg.update_bars(bars)
 ```

-The sample strategy class PortfolioBollChannelStrategy is used to generate signals from 2-hour K-line data returns.
+The sample strategy class PortfolioBollChannelStrategy is used to generate signals from 2-hour bar data returns.
 There are three parts in total, as shown in the code below:

 ```python 3
     def on_2hour_bars(self, bars: Dict[str, BarData]):